The Arkade SDK is a TypeScript library for building Bitcoin wallets using the Arkade protocol.

 const readonly = await identity.toReadonly()

-const descriptor = "tr([12345678/86'/0'/0']xpub.../0/0)"
+const template = "tr([12345678/86'/0'/0']xpub.../0/*)"

-const readonlyFromDescriptor = ReadonlyDescriptorIdentity.fromDescriptor(descriptor)
+const readonlyFromTemplate = ReadonlyDescriptorIdentity.fromDescriptor(template)

 // Use in a watch-only wallet